ALISS Womens History Month showcase 2026

 Elizabeth Crawford- The British Women’s Suffrage Movement in 100 objects

-She will provide a fascinating preview of her forthcoming book The British Women’s Suffrage Movement in 100 Objects: a material history – to be published in paperback by Bloomsbury Academic in July 2026.
+Provided a fascinating preview of her forthcoming book The British Women’s Suffrage Movement in 100 Objects: a material history – to be published in paperback by Bloomsbury Academic in July 2026.

 Elizabeth is an independent researcher and for decades ran a business selling antiquarian books and ephemera by and about women, specialising in the suffrage movement.
 Among her books are The Women’s Suffrage Movement: A Reference Guide, 1866-1928 (1999), Enterprising Women: The Garretts and Their Circle (2002), The Women’s Suffrage Movement in Britain and Ireland: A Regional Survey (2005), and Art and Suffrage: a biographical dictionary of suffrage artists (2018).